Connect the client

 Here’s a step-by-step explanation of the session initialization process:

-1. Start the app: Our app initiates by connecting with MetaMask, a popular Ethereum wallet provider.
+- Start the app: We initiate our app by connecting with MetaMask, a popular Ethereum wallet provider.

-2. Check the user existence (within our dapp): We determine whether the user's Ethereum wallet is already associated with an FT-account in our decentralized app (dapp).
+- Check user existence (within our dapp): We determine whether the user's Ethereum wallet is already associated with an FT account in our decentralized app (dapp).

-3. Create a session (user exists): If the user's Ethereum wallet is already linked to an account in our dapp, we create a new session.
-This session allows us to seamlessly interact with the FT-protocol.
+- Create a session (user exists): If the user's Ethereum wallet links to an account in our dapp, we create a new session.
+This session allows us to interact seamlessly with the FT protocol.

-4. Create an account (user doesn't exist): In cases where the user's Ethereum wallet isn't connected to an account in our dapp, we create a new account.
+- Create an account (user doesn't exist): If the user's Ethereum wallet isn't connected to an account in our dapp, we create a new account.
 This involves a detailed process explained in Module 1.

-5. Create a session: We establish a session after successfully creating a new account.
-This session enables us to interact with the blockchain using the FT4-wrapper.
+- Create a session: After successfully creating a new account, we establish a session that enables interaction with the blockchain using the FT4-wrapper.

 // 2.